wso2/docs-is/en/docs/guides/access-delegation/mutual-tls-for-oauth-clients.md

 ## Configure the authenticator

-To configure the mutual TLS authenticator, follow the [prequisite steps](#prerequisites) and then [configure the mutual TLS client authenticator artifact](#configure-mutual-tls-client-authenticator-artifacts)
+To configure the mutual TLS authenticator, follow the [prequisite steps](#prerequisites) and then [configure the mutual TLS client authenticator artifacts](#configure-mutual-tls-client-authenticator-artifacts).

 ### Prerequisites
 - You need to disable the mutual SSL authenticator.